ipikuka/next-mdx-remote/README.md

 ## Usage

-This package is peer dependant with `react`, `react-dom` and `next-mdx-remote` (by hashicorp).
-So, it is assumed that you have already installed them in your `nextjs` project.
+This package is peer dependant with `react`, `react-dom` So, it is assumed that you have already installed them in your `nextjs` project.

 ```js
 import { MDXRemote } from "next-mdx-remote";